peripheryapp/periphery/README.md

 The goal of Periphery is to report instances of unused _declarations_.
 A declaration is a `class`, `struct`, `protocol`, `function`, `property`, `constructor`, `enum`, `typealias`, `associatedtype`, etc. As you'd expect, Periphery is able to identify simple unreferenced declarations, e.g a `class` that is no longer used anywhere in your codebase.

-Periphery can also identify more advanced instanced of unused code.
+Periphery can also identify more advanced instances of unused code.
 The following section explains these in detail.

 ### Function Parameters